An Introduction to Risk-Based Inspection

-When it comes to managing inspections, an RBI program is a great first step after a time-based program in the evolution of inspection program maturity.
-However, when it comes to further optimizing and improving system reliability performance, we need to look at the next evolution after RBI.
-Specific limitations currently include the following:
+When it comes to managing inspections, an RBI program is a significant first step after a time-based program in the evolution of inspection program maturity.
+However, we need to look at the next evolution after RBI when it comes to further optimizing and improving system reliability performance.
+Specific limitations of RBI currently include the following:

 What Does the Future of Reliability Data Look Like?

-RBI, among other reliability technologies, has helped the industry become not only more reliable and safer, but more cost effective in deploying resources.
-However, the industry is continuing to see major advancements in data acquisition, processing, warehousing, modeling, curation, and analytics.
-With these capabilities in hand, we now have the opportunity to take the next leap in reliability analysis, allowing us to further improve reliability while decreasing total maintenance and inspection spend.
+RBI, among other reliability methodologies, has helped the industry become more reliable, safer, and more cost-effective in deploying resources.
+However, the industry continues to see significant advancements in data acquisition, processing, warehousing, modeling, curation, and analytics.
+With these capabilities in hand, we can take the next leap in reliability analysis, allowing us to further improve reliability while optimizing total maintenance and inspection spend.

-This leap is made possible through Quantitative Reliability Optimization (QRO).
-QRO is an approach to reliability modeling which connects every relevant reliability data point at a complex facility to one integrated model, enabling near real-time effective decision making for complex systems.
+Quantitative Reliability Optimization (QRO) is an approach to reliability modeling which connects every relevant data point for all fixed and non-fixed assets at a facility to one integrated model, enabling enhanced decision-making for complex systems.
+In addition, QRO combines the power of traditional RBI models, subject matter expertise, and data science to provide a strong reliability analysis and even fill in the gaps where you may be missing data.
 QRO allows users to do things such as:

 - Optimize all maintenance spend based on short/mid/long-term reliability targets